-Protecting Against the Greatest Risk
+Protecting Against the Greatest Risks

 Most organizations have no idea whether they are protecting themselves against the threats that pose the most risk.
 And that is because they don't truly understand their data security risk profile.
-Assessing a law firm's data risk profile is a relatively straightforward process (at least in theory), but is one that few firms engage in before making security investments.
+Assessing a law firm's data risk profile is a relatively straightforward process (at least in theory), but few firms take this step before making security investments.

 A firm looking to define its cyber risk profile should set out to answer three simple questions:

 - What data assets should we be trying to protect?

-- What are the most realistic threats to those critical assets (including insider threats and accidental loss)?
+- What are the most realistic threats to those critical assets, including insider threats and accidental loss?

 - How vulnerable are we to those specific threats?

-Certainly firm IT personnel understand generally that "client data" must be protected.
+Certainly, a firm's IT personnel understand generally that client data must be protected.
 But how many understand why?
 Or what types of client data are most sensitive?

 Designing an Enhanced Security Program

-Once these questions have been answered, a firm will have a solid foundation upon which to design an enhanced security program.
+Once these questions have been answered, a firm will have a solid foundation upon which to build an enhanced security program.
 It is only at this point that firms should go shopping for the right mix of people and technology to go along with the process they have developed.

 In the end, the law firm's Executive Committee and CIO should consider whether they are prepared to respond to a hypothetical loss or inadvertent disclosure of confidential client data.
-In such a hypothetical situation, the law firm would be in a much better position to defend itself and respond to the client (and potentially regulators or law enforcement) if the law firm could establish that it had undertaken a thorough and comprehensive review of the firm's technology systems and all of its policies and procedures related to data protection and handling of confidential client data, and that the design of its data protection systems and processes had been validated by experienced third party experts, so much the better.
+The firm would be in a much better position to defend itself and respond to the client (and potentially regulators or law enforcement) if it could establish that it had undertaken a thorough and comprehensive review of the firm's technology systems, policies, and procedures.
+If those data protection systems have been validated by experienced third party experts, so much the better.